 When is Cambodian Independence Day?

-If 9 November falls on a weekday, the following working day will be a holiday.
+If 9 November falls on a Sunday, the following working day will be a holiday.

 The holiday was established to celebrate the anniversary of Cambodia's independence from France on 9 November 1953 and is Cambodia's national holiday.